 NNMi displays a warning message if there is a connection problem with a regional manager, such as a server clock synchronization issue.

-- 2. Set up a connection from globall to regional1. - a.
-From the globall NNMi console, click Global Network Management in the Configuration workspace.
+2. Set up a connection from global1 to regional1.

+a.
+From the global1 NNMi console, click Global Network Management in the Configuration workspace.